 - Marine litters are both from land-based and sea-based sources.
-Food wrappers is the no. 1 marine debris in the Philippines; - Most of the marine debris are present even since 2014.
-Most of the bulk of marine debris in the Philippines are from land-based sources; - The DENR and Department of Transport (DOTr) work together in order to address the marine plastic pollution in the Philippines.
-DENR serves as the legislative body while DOTr thru the Philippine Coast Guard acts as the enforcing agency; - Laws are already formulated in order to address the issue particularly the Clean Water Act; - The Philippines participates in the International Coastal Clean-up (ICC) since 1994.
-Eleven thousand one hundred six (1106) kilometers of coast lines were covered during the ICC last 2017.
-A number of participants came from the education sector as well as the national and local government sector.
-Two hundred fifteen thousand nine hundred sixty-four (215964) participants cleaned the coastal areas and the surrounding land are, one hundred fifty-seven (157) participants conducted underwater clean-up, the clean-up also utilized one hundred twenty-three (123) watercrafts; - The 2017 ICC collected 227,101 kilograms of trash where 4,319,981 pieces of items were collected; - Collaborative undertaking between DENR and key stakeholders (called Adopt-Estero program) was also implemented.
+In the Philippines, food wrappers was the no. 1 marine debris in the Philippines as well as food wrappers - Most of the marine debris are present even since 2014.
+Most of the bulk of marine debris in the Philippines are from land-based sources - The DENR and DOT works together in order to address the marine plastic pollution in the Philippines.
+DENR serves as the legislative side while DOT thru the Philippine Coast Guard acts as the enforcing agency - Laws are already formulated in order to address the issue particularly the Clean Water Act - The Philippines participates in the International Coastal Clean-up since 1994.
+1106 kilometers of coast lines were covered during the ICC last 2017.
+A high number of participants came from the education sector as well as the national and local government sector.
+215964 cleaned the land, 157 underwater, and 123 watercraft - 2017 ICC collected 227,101 kilograms of trash where 4,319,981 of items were collected. - Collaborative undertaking between DENR and key stakeholders was also implemented called Adopt-Estero.
 The community participation since 2013 up to 2017 was increasing.
-At the course of the program, the adopted waterways (esteros) have shown significant improvements in terms of its Physical and Physico-chemical attributes; - Legislation on the sale, recycling and disposal of plastic waste products was being proposed;

-• The implementing agency for marine plastic litter and control is not yet identified.
-At present, no systematic data gathering in terms of marine plastic litter is being done.
+At the course of the program, the adopted waterways (estero) has significant improvements in terms of its Physical and Physico-chemical attributes - Proposals on the legislation of sale, recycling and disposal of plastic waste products in the Philippines.
+Several laws were proposed but it was still not yet acted in the country - The implementing agency was still not identified in terms of marine plastic litter and control.
+No systematic data gathering in terms of marine plastic litter